Skin Irritation / Corrosion

 EFSA FEEDAP Panel Issues Opinion on Renewal of Benzoic Acid (4d210, VevoVitall®) Feed Additive Authorisation for Porcine Species

-EFSA issued a scientific opinion in February 2026 supporting the renewal of benzoic acid (VevoVitall®) as a feed additive for porcine species, confirming its safety for animals and consumers.
-While the renewal maintains existing usage levels, businesses must ensure continued adherence to strict occupational safety protocols to manage risks associated with the substance's irritant properties.
+EFSA issued a scientific opinion in February 2026 supporting the renewal of benzoic acid as a feed additive for porcine species, confirming its safety for animals and consumers.
+While existing usage levels remain unchanged, businesses must maintain strict occupational safety protocols and personal protective equipment to manage the substance's irritant properties.

 efsa.onlinelibrary.wiley.comEuropean UnionEuropean Union